AusDTO/gov-au-content-guide/_entries/2016-05-04-forms-surveys-questionnaires.md

 > Title: School enrolment form
 >
-> Brief description: Enrol your child in a NSW public school
+> Brief description: Enrol your child in a NSW public school.

 Be helpful.
 If extra documents are required to complete the form, offer a list under a subheading.

 **For example**

 > What you need to complete this form

-> - Driver’s licence
+- Driver’s licence
-> - Passport
+- Passport
-> - Birth certificate
+- Birth certificate
-> - Utilities bill.
+- Utilities bill.

 If you are collecting personal details, preface with a sentence to reassure them.